IsaacRWI/Cat-Stories-Video-Generator/README.md

 Also avoid using a full stop in dialogue and separate long sentences that would have used full stops into multiple lines by the same character.
 Example:
 A good example of an exchange in scene 2 would be:
 Background: Park
+Characters: mc, sc
+Dialogue:
-Character 1: "you can see people's kill count?"
+sc: "you can see people's kill count?"
-Character 1: "what are you supposed to use that for"
+sc: "what are you supposed to use that for"
-Character 2: "ikr i work in a library"
+mc: "ikr i work in a library"
-Character 1: "you could keep the books safe from serial killers"
+sc: "you could keep the books safe from serial killers"
-Character 2: "yeah maybe i'll find the guy who killed my plants"
+mc: "yeah maybe i'll find the guy who killed my plants"
 Another good example of an exchange in scene 3 would be:
 Background: Supermarket
+Characters: mc, sc
+Dialogue:
-Character 1: "wait, why is your kill count so high?"
+mc: "wait, why is your kill count so high?"
-Character 2: "no shit, im a butcher"
+sc: "no shit, im a butcher"
-Character 2: "i kill things for a living"
+sc: "i kill things for a living"
-Character 1: "oh right, my bad"
+mc: "oh right, my bad"

 ## AI Specifications
 The scripts are generated by GPT4.1 through POE.